 Skip to main content

+Honors Explorations are noncredit learning experiences that focus on unique topics and typically meet weekly for five total sessions.
 Successful completion of an Honors Exploration includes attending and actively participating in the entire duration of each session, as well as completing all readings and assignments.
+Students cannot have an overlapping class, work, or RSO conflicts during the time the Exploration meets.

 Dates are subject to change pending University weather closures or other unexpected cancellations.